Q: What does our subscription include?

 We always recommend encouraging your broadest network or supporters to participate - sending invitations to bid to all supporters on your users page and/or providing a link to your online catalog via social media and promotional communications.

 We don't recommend investing your limited resources into trying to draw in the general public - random bidders rarely produce enough bids/revenue to warrant the outreach.

-Q: How do I move my Live items to online bidding?
+Q: How do I move my Live items to virtual or online bidding?